Heights on square of modular curves: Arithmetic Chow group of modular curves

 We now specialize to the case of ${\cal X}_0 (p)$ as in Section~\ref{ModularCurves}.
 If~$f$ is a modular form of weight 2 for~$\Gamma_0 (p)$, let~$\| f\|^2$ be its Petersson norm.
-As in (\ref{flat}) (because newforms are orthogonal in prime level) we have
+Because newforms are orthogonal in prime level we have, as in (\ref{flat}):